 - The Therian factory-ship Damocles is a Dyson Sphere built around a white dwarf; it's about twice the size of the Earth and about 80% of its energy output is used to constantly alter its Therian passengers' environment to their whims.
 The remaining 20% is used to pump out millions of war machines in preparation of their conquest of Ava.
 And this is just one of billions of such stations (at the very least, the whole Milky Way was converted).
 The Therians consider Damocles to be a small and unimpressive ship compared to their real homes.

 - The Karmans built themselves their own planet-sized ship, the Zaius.

 - The Cog faction T-Regulator has begun construction of one such vessel based on the Therians' and Karmans'.

 - War for Fun and Profit: Several sub-factions, like Flux for the Karman and the Warriors for the Therians, have come to simply enjoy war for its own sake and plan on not finishing their wars too rapidly because it's fun.
 MercForce is also for war, mainly for profit in their case.

 - The War of Earthly Aggression: If you swap Earth with Ava.
 The conflict still boils down to the home planet of the species going at war against its disgruntled colonies.

-- Well-Intentioned Extremist: Most of the factions can be seen this way; the UNA are fighting for their survival, the Cogs are fighting for their independence, and the Therians are conquering worlds to preserve the galaxy.
+- Well-Intentioned Extremist: Most of the factions can be seen this way.
+The UNA are fighting for their survival, the Cogs are fighting for their independence, and the Therians are conquering worlds to preserve the galaxy and their own existence.